constanceche/codepathPreworkIOS/README.md

 Submitted by: **Constance Chen**

-**Name of your app** is an app that...
+**BasicApp** is an app that...

-- Improve the UI by using different fonts/colors/background
+- Introduces who I am through labels and personalized colors/images
-- Feel free to play around with other elements, such as image views, textfields, etc.
+- Includes button to change the color of background
-- Iplement a way to change the color of the text as well
+- Includes button to change the color of text

 Time spent: **2** hours spent in total